oudy525i/Traffic-Prediction-5G/README.md

 ### Notes:
 The full project, without the data, is described in the "final_project_group_19.ipynb" file.
-However, since no data are provided, it's currently not working cloning this repository.
+However, since no data are provided, it's currently not by working cloning this repository.